Tremont (microarchitecture)

 Tremont is a microarchitecture for low-power Atom, Celeron and Pentium Silver branded processors used in systems on a chip (SoCs) made by Intel.
 It is the successor to Goldmont Plus.
 Intel officially launched Elkhart Lake platform with 10 nm Tremont core on September 23, 2020.
 Intel officially launched Jasper Lake platform with 10 nm Tremont core on January 11, 2021.

 Design

-Tremont is the third generation out-of-order low-power Atom microarchitecture designed for the entry level desktop and notebook computers.
+Tremont is the third generation out-of-order low-power Atom microarchitecture designed for entry-level desktop and notebook computers.
 Tremont is built on the 10 nm manufacturing process and supports up to 24 cores.
 It includes the Intel Gen11 graphics architecture from Ice Lake.

 Tremont microarchitecture provides the following enhancements over Goldmont Plus: